Table of Contents

 Assistive technology is a concept that enables and promotes inclusion and participation, especially of people with disabilities, the ageing population, and people affected by chronic diseases.
 The primary aim of assistive technology is to improve or maintain an individual’s functioning and independence.

-1. Write clear and simple
+1. Write Clearly and With Simplicity

 One of the primary recommendations to create accessible courses that will benefit every learner is simplicity.
 Be sure to use active voice and eliminate unnecessary verbiage in your eLearning content.